shan-emacs/emacs-packages-mirrors/melpa/graphql-mode-readme.txt

 Additionally, it is able to
    - Sending GraphQL queries to an end-point URL

-Files with the .graphql extension are automatically opened with this mode.
+Files with the .graphql and .gql extensions are automatically opened with this mode.